oleole39/prebuild-app/README.md

 - [ ] Add support for other sources than Github URL
 - [ ] Add support for multi-arch apps
 - [ ] Tweak YNH core to offer a choice at install between prebuilt archive (if available) or local build.

+<a name="to-do-list"></a>
+## Contribute
+You can contribute via this repository or for a more general discussion about prebuilding files in YunoHost [check the related issue in YunohHost's issue tracker](https://github.com/YunoHost/issues/issues/2281)